prasanna-muppidwar/Fake-Nudity-Detection/README.md

 2. Create a new branch for your feature or bugfix.
 3. Make your changes and submit a pull request.

+## Tasks you could Contribute
+1. Create a Visually appealing User Interface
+2. Train a robust Nude Detection ML Model
+3. Contribute to basic bug fixes and add interactivity
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.